 Sirk was preparing to direct another film with Turner and Kohner when he was beset by health problems and the production was shelved.
 Instead of whiling away his days by the pool, he returned to Germany where his health improved, leading to speculation that the refined intellectual--who hasn't just been described as "Brechtian," but who actually worked with the progressive playwright early in his career--had literally grown sick of Hollywood.
 And he never looked back, though he would eventually exchange Germany for Switzerland, where he spent the last several years of his life.

-The late-1950s, though, was an odd time for Sirk to leave, just as his work was just starting to find favor with the influential critics-turned-filmmakers of the French New Wave, like François Truffaut.
-Although they wouldn't burnish his reputation to the same degree as that of Nicholas Ray, Howard Hawks, or Alfred Hitchcock, the seeds were planted for a full-blown critical reassessment.
+The late-1950s, though, was an odd time for Sirk to leave the States, just as his work was starting to find favor with the influential critics-turned-filmmakers of the French New Wave, like François Truffaut.
+Although they wouldn't burnish his reputation to the same degree as that of other commercially-successful directors, like Howard Hawks or Alfred Hitchcock, the seeds were planted for a full-blown critical reassessment.

 In Jonathan Rosenbaum's 1995 essay collection Placing Movies, the Chicago Reader critic claims that Sirk's Erich Maria Remarque adaptation (left) would, in turn, become "an important source for Les Carabiniers (1963), particularly the shooting of a partisan woman who denounces her assassins (a Russian peasant in Sirk's film, a French girl quoting Mayakovsky in Godard's)."